pitfail/pitfail-reports/report1/report1.rst

 Coordinator    Delete a league.
 Delete League       UC-15 Coordinator    Accept or decline requests to join a league.
 Manage League       UC-16 Coordinator    Invite players to a league.
-Invite to League    UC-17 Player         Authenticates with the system.
-Authentication      UC-18 Player         Has their initial account (portfolio tracking)       Create User         UC-19
+Invite to League    UC-17 WebPlayer      Authenticates with the system.
+Authentication      UC-18 WebPlayer      Has their initial account (portfolio tracking)       Create User         UC-19
                created.
+TwitterPlayer  Has their initial account (portfolio tracking)       Create User         UC-20
+               created.
+TwitterPlayer  Purchases a security from the market at the price    Buy                 UC-21
+               the *stock price source* indicates is the market price for that security.
+TwitterPlayer  Sells a held security at the price indicated by the  Sell                UC-22
+               *stock price source*.

 =============  ===================================================  ==================  =====

 Fully Dressed Use Cases
 -----------------------